-As reported in the article below: Tufts University police are investigating after a mezuzah was stripped from the door post of a Jewish student's dormitory room, university president Anthony Monaco said Wednesday. https://www.algemeiner.com/2021/09/09/tufts-university-investigating-removal-of-mezuzah-from-jewish-students-door/
+As reported in the article below: Tufts University police are investigating after a mezuzah was stripped from the door post of a Jewish student's dormitory room, university president Anthony Monaco said Wednesday.

-Read the article and discuss:
+Read this article and discuss:

 - 1. What occurred? - 2.
 Who was impacted? - 3.
 What does antisemitism look like in this situation? - 4.
 What message were the vandals trying to convey? - 5.
 What might bravery look like in this case and where might it come from? - 7.
 What was the likely outcome?